How to pick the right credit card for your financial goals

 There are literally thousands of credit card options out there.
 To help you sort through all of them, here are some common scenarios along with some recommended card options:

 You carry a balance month-to-month, but are paying down your debt

 This was exactly the situation my wife and I were in several years ago.
 Our strategy was simple.
 We transferred our existing debt to 0% balance transfer cards.
 Once transferred, we didn’t use the cards for anything else.
 Instead, we had a second rewards card for everyday purchases that we paid in full each month.

-In terms of balance transfer cards, I’d recommend either the Discover it®, Citi® Diamond Preferred® Card, or Capital One® Platinum Prestige Credit Card.
+In terms of balance transfer cards, I’d recommend either the Discover it® - Double Cash Back your first year, Citi® Diamond Preferred® Card, or Capital One® Platinum Prestige Credit Card.
 Each offers some of the longest 0% balance transfer deals you’ll find anywhere.
 If the size of your debt requires transfer to more than one card due to credit limits, each of these options is a winner.
 They do come with a 3% transfer fee, but it’s worth avoiding the interest payments.
 You’ll find these offers and others in our list of 0% balance transfer offers.

 As for your second card, I’d pick one of the cash back or travel rewards cards listed at the end of this article.